coyclayton/papillon135acm/135ACM/Meeting Notes/2024-03-15_reservations_update.md

 ### Space Available ( NRSA / NRPS )
 * NRSA - Non Rev Space Available
 * NRPS - Non Rev Positive Space
-* Passengers are associated with a flight / activity but do not occupy inventory,  effectivly "unseated"
+* Passengers are associated with a flight / activity but do not occupy inventory,  effectively "unseated"

 ### Private Options
-- Schedule meeting with Bryce @ [[135ACM Team]] , Wolf @ [[135ACM Team]] and Coy [[Product Integrity & Reservations]] to discuss how functionality has been solved in the past.
+- Schedule meeting with Bryce @ [[135ACM Team]] , Wolf @ [[135ACM Team]] and Coy [[Engineering & Integration]] to discuss how functionality has been solved in the past.

 ---
 #tagingSystem #reservations